mllamazares/vulncov/README.md

 As you can see, the `ping` function has its route commented out, so it’s inaccessible externally.
 It’s also referenced in the login function, but note that it's called only if an impossible condition (`if 1==2`) is met, making it unreachable.

 Now, let’s see how the process looks when running a [standalone SAST](#using-a-standalone-sast) versus [using `vulncov`](#using-vulncov).

 #### Demo App Setup

-After completing the steps in the [Installation](#installation) section, install the additional dependencies for the demo app by running this command in the virtual environment:
+After completing the steps in the [Installation](#installation) section, install the additional dependencies for the demo app by running this command in the virtual environment, as pointed out in [Installing target app dependencies](#installing-target-app-dependencies):

 ```shell
 pip install -r demo/requirements.txt
 ```